Dolby Laboratories (NYSE:DLB) Releases Q3 2024 Earnings Guidance

-Dolby Laboratories (NYSE:DLB – Get Free Report) last announced its quarterly earnings data on Thursday, February 1st.
-The electronics maker reported $0.76 EPS for the quarter, beating analysts’ consensus estimates of $0.62 by $0.14.
-Dolby Laboratories had a return on equity of 10.15% and a net margin of 15.00%.
-The business had revenue of $315.57 million during the quarter, compared to the consensus estimate of $310.98 million.
-As a group, equities research analysts expect that Dolby Laboratories will post 2.6 EPS for the current year.
+Dolby Laboratories (NYSE:DLB – Get Free Report) last released its quarterly earnings data on Thursday, February 1st.
+The electronics maker reported $0.76 earnings per share for the quarter, topping analysts’ consensus estimates of $0.62 by $0.14.
+The firm had revenue of $315.57 million for the quarter, compared to analyst estimates of $310.98 million.
+Dolby Laboratories had a net margin of 15.00% and a return on equity of 10.15%.
+Sell-side analysts anticipate that Dolby Laboratories will post 2.6 earnings per share for the current fiscal year.

 Dolby Laboratories Dividend Announcement

-In related news, SVP John D. Couling sold 33,560 shares of the business’s stock in a transaction dated Friday, February 9th.
-The stock was sold at an average price of $80.81, for a total value of $2,711,983.60.
-Following the completion of the sale, the senior vice president now directly owns 108,519 shares of the company’s stock, valued at $8,769,420.39.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Insiders own 39.54% of the company’s stock.
+In other Dolby Laboratories news, SVP John D. Couling sold 33,560 shares of Dolby Laboratories stock in a transaction dated Friday, February 9th.
+The shares were sold at an average price of $80.81, for a total transaction of $2,711,983.60.
+Following the transaction, the senior vice president now directly owns 108,519 shares of the company’s stock, valued at $8,769,420.39.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+39.54% of the stock is owned by insiders.

 About Dolby Laboratories